protocol/research-website/content/posts/202105-berkeley/index.md

 *Q: Are there restrictions on what type of data can be chunked?
 Can we chunk video content?*

 A: Any type of content can be chunked, added to the IPFS network, and retrieved in a chunk-based fashion.
 You can find more details about chunking in IPFS in the [IPFS documentation](https://docs.ipfs.io/concepts/file-systems/#unix-file-system-unixfs).
-There are already products, such as https://file.video/, that use IPFS-style chunking and storage on Filecoin.
+There are already products, such as file.video ((https://file.video), that use IPFS-style chunking and storage on Filecoin.
 A walkthrough of one of the many approaches can be found [here](https://blog.fission.codes/experimenting-with-hls-video-streaming-and-ipfs/).

 *Q: To what extent can chunking be customized per file?*